polfeliu/cantata/README.md

 ### Frames
 Frames have similar structs with data from the database (ID, is_extended, DLC) and:
 * **raw**: Holds the raw message with union of bytes and raw signals structs.
 This shouldn't be used by the application.
+* **send**:  packs all the signals to the frame raw parameter and calls CAN1_SendCallback() with the frame calculated (more on that later).
+Also reverses bits of big endian signals.
 * **receive**: unpacks the raw message and store the values of the signals to the signals raw parameter.
 Signals with big endian encoding are reversed on this process.
-* **send**:  packs all the signals to the frame raw parameter and calls CAN1_SendCallback() with the frame calculated (more on that later).
-Also reverses bits of big endian signals.
+* **on_receive** Pointer to function that is called every time a message is received.

 The code generation for receive and send methods support both multiplexing and extended multiplexing.